 For more on this type of woman, listen to our first episode of This Grit and Grace Life Podcast “What is a Grit and Grace Life?”

 Feature photo courtesy of Hernan Sanchez.

-You’ll also like Redefining a Woman’s Strength as ‘Hidden Figures’, Anatomy of a Strong Woman, Just Because She’s Pretty, Doesn’t Mean You’re Not, Grace is Not Weakness; It Requires Strength, A Woman’s Grit Is Her Biggest Asset for Success, and 2 Simple Secrets to Long-Term Success
+You’ll also like When a Strong Woman Is Quitting, But Not Failing, Anatomy of a Strong Woman, Just Because She’s Pretty, Doesn’t Mean You’re Not, Grace is Not Weakness; It Requires Strength, A Woman’s Grit Is Her Biggest Asset for Success, and 2 Simple Secrets to Long-Term Success